cryptimeleon/cryptimeleon.github.io/getting-started/5-minute-tutorial.md

 ---
-title: 5-Minute Tutorial For UPB Math
+title: 5-Minute Tutorial For Cryptimeleon Math
 mathjax: true
-tpc: true
+toc: true
 ---

-UPB Math is a library supplying the mathematical basics for cryptography (usually elliptic curve/pairing-based).
+Cryptimeleon Math is a library supplying the mathematical basics for cryptography (usually elliptic curve/pairing-based).

 To give you some insight into the library, let's implement the well-known Pedersen commitment scheme over an elliptic curve as an example.

 ---
 *Note:*